MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/update-management.md

 1. Open the room details for the room you wish to move (either through Incidents, Rooms, or Updates -> Rooms).

 1. Click the “Updates” tab.
-1. Under “Assigned Ring” click “Change”  4.
-From the dropdown, select the new ring.
+1. Under “Assigned Ring” click “Change”
+1. From the dropdown, select the new ring.
 1. Click “Assign”.

-## Managed Updates: Visibility And Control
+## Managed updates: Visibility And control
 Managed services orchestrate updates throughout your organization.
 However, you have the visibility and control to intervene if needed.
-As shown below, here are the ways:
+Here are the ways: